genneko/private-freebsd-ports/README.md

 ## editors/omegaT5
 OmegaT Version 5.x.
 The same as above except the version.

+## sysutils/vtop
+An activity monitor for the command line.
+This is my first complete port using the modified [helper makefiles](https://github.com/genneko/FreeBSD-Electron/tree/helpers_for_nodeapps/Mk/Uses) for node applications.

 ## _patches
 Private patches for the official ports.